squidwardpro/Email-scanner-for-Unicode/README.md

 5. Click **Text Email**.
 6. Review the scan results.

+* if you have access to a browser agent, this is a perfect time to use it

 If the scan is clean, you're good.
 If anything is flagged, don't click the link — forward the email to the security team.

 ## What It Detects